Meet the team

 David Hains

 David was President of the Australasian Solution Focused Association until late 2022.
-He is the founder of Adelaide Solution-Focused consultancy Left Turn and may be contacted here.
+He is the founder of Adelaide Solution-Focused consultancy Left Turn, jointly operates The Possibilities Lab with Emma Burns and convenes the South Australian Solution-Focused Brief Therapy Community of Practice.
+David may be contacted here.

 Emma Burns

-Emma Burns is a psychologist in New Zealand and has used the Solution-Focused approach in a number of challenging contexts within the justice system — young offenders, family violence and suicide prevention.
+Emma Burns is a psychologist in New Zealand and has used the Solution-Focused approach in a number of challenging contexts within the justice system — young offenders, family violence and suicide prevention — previously with NZ Police and now in the Department of Corrections.
+Emma also pioneered teaching Solution-Focused principles to recruits at the NZ Police Academy.
 In her spare time, Emma has a small part time business focused on delivering free suicide prevention workshops to the general public, as well as very affordable professionals sessions.
-She also provides Solution-Focused clinical supervision.
+She also provides Solution-Focused clinical supervision and jointly operates The Possibilities Lab with David Hains.

+Emma is a former President of the Australasian Solution-Focused Association and was invited to be a keynote speaker at the European Brief Therapy Conference in Copenhagen in 2020 (unfortunately, cancelled because of COVID-19).
 Email Emma here.

-Emma is President of the Australasian Solution-Focused Association and was invited to be a keynote speaker at the European Brief Therapy Conference in Copenhagen in 2020 (unfortunately, cancelled because of COVID-19).